 Tell us everything that we need to know about you as a musician and the ups and downs you have faced in the music business.

 There have been many challenges.
 But I would say the deepest struggle is to try and get people to support local music.
-For some reason there seems to be a disconnect with the Indie/Pop genre and my city.
-There is opportunity to be different here, but the lack of similar artist in Atlanta has created a special gap in local fan support.
+For some reason, there seems to be a disconnect between the Indie/Pop genre and my city.
+There is an opportunity to be different here, but the lack of similar artists in Atlanta has created a special gap in local fan support.
 Most of the time I feel I have to accept that until I reach some kind of admirable success I will forever be on a small island.
-But recently I started taking steps to bring similar minded Indie artist into a communal group in Atlanta.
+But recently I started taking steps to bring similar-minded Indie artists into a communal group in Atlanta.
 What we need in the music industry is to stand together in support, not a climate for competition and isolation.
-I feel very strongly about this in all of our our great cities across the world.
-There is more that we can do to help each other succeed and reach our goal and dreams than we could ever think!
+I feel very strongly about this in all of our great cities across the world.
+There is more that we can do to help each other succeed and reach our goals and dreams than we could ever think!

 Tell us what inspires you to write, compose and sing.

 My ultimate goal is to empower people to be individuals and with every song I write, I try and do something that is breaking the edge in my creativity.
 Sometimes I gather ideas that seem totally random at the time but later end up meaning something real for my life.
 Songs for me have become a revolving door, most come back around at the right time and end up being some of my best work.

 Tell us the secret behind making a hit song.

 I believe in order to make something great you have to release all expectations on the song.
 In other words, I believe the best way to write a “hit” song is to not try and write one.

 Tell us the message you will like to pass to your fans out there.